 Modernizing Data Architectures

 Recently, we have seen the rise of new technologies like big data, the Internet of things (IoT), and data lakes.
 But we have not seen many developments in the way that data gets delivered.
-Modernizing the data infrastructure is the need of the hour.
+Modernizing the data architectures is the need of the hour.

 The Problems with Today’s Data Delivery Methods